Eight steps to successful selling on Amazon

 1. A distinctive brand

-David Ogilvy, dubbed the father of advertising, believed that "Any fool can make a deal, but it takes genius, faith and perseverance to create a brand".
+David Ogilvy, dubbed the father of advertising, believed that “Any fool can make a deal, but it takes genius, faith and perseverance to create a brand”.
 Amazon values sellers who have their own registered trademarks and work on their image.
-Only registered brands have access to a wide range of free presentation tools on Amazon's platforms.
-This includes:
+Only registered brands have access to a wide range of free presentation tools on Amazon’s platforms.

 2. Professional photos and videos